ese-ada-lovelace-2024/make_and_friends/pages/slides/cmake.md

 # Configuration

-- One of the hardest tasks in building new software is finding header files/libraries for dependencies.
+- One of the hardest tasks in building new software is putting together the paths for header files/libraries for dependencies.

-- In a proper build system this is dealt with in a configuration step, using a configuration tool such as an autotools, or CMake.
+- In a proper build system this is dealt with in a configuration step, using a configuration tool such as GNU autotools or CMake.

+- Sometimes it can also remind you to install missing dependencies.